-Institutional Undergraduate Thesis of the Year
+Institutional Graduate Thesis of the Year

-The College recognizes and acclaims student undergraduate theses and research that show exemplary contribution to their respective discipline and to the Institution as a whole.
-Student research for the entire academic year shall be evaluated by their Research Teacher/Adviser and initially recommended to the Dean.
-The Dean will endorse the research paper to the Research and Development Office (RDO) by accomplishing the required forms and documents.
-The RDO completes the evaluation, conducts a research colloquium, and finally endorses the Best Undergraduate Thesis to the VPAA for conferment.
+The College recognizes and acclaims graduate student theses and research that show exemplary contribution to their respective discipline and to the Institution as a whole.
+Graduate student research for the entire academic year shall be evaluated by their Research Professor/Adviser and initially recommended to the Dean.
+The Dean will endorse the research paper to the Research and Development Office (RDO) by filling in the required forms and documents.
+The RDO completes the evaluation, conducts a research colloquium, and finally endorses the Best Graduate Thesis to the VPAA for conferment.